-Through experiences, explorations, investigations and discussions we will give the children opportunities to:
+Through experiences, explorations, investigations, and discussions we will give the children opportunities to:

-- · talk/ communicate about personal experiences and feelings - · express and clarify their own ideas and beliefs - · communicate about difficult events, e.g. bullying, death etc - · share thoughts and feelings with other people - · explore relationships with friends/family/others - · consider the needs and behaviour of others - · show empathy - · develop self-esteem and a respect for others - develop a sense of belonging - develop the skills and attitudes that enable children to develop socially, morally, spiritually and culturally e.g. empathy, respect, open-mindedness, sensitivity, critical awareness etc.
+- Talk/communicate about personal experiences and feelings - Express and clarify their own ideals and beliefs - Communicate about difficult events (bullying, death etc.) - Share thoughts and feelings with other people - Explore relationships friends/families/others - Consider the needs and behaviour of others - Show empathy

+- Develop self-esteem and respect for others

+- Develop a sense of belonging

+- Develop the skills and attitudes that enable children to develop socially, morally, spiritually and culturally e.g. empathy, respect, open-mindedness, sensitivity, critical awareness etc.